Brixham: Education

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Beacon Hill TV transmitter and the local relay transmitter.

+Local radio stations are BBC Radio Devon on 104.3 FM, Heart West on 96.4 FM, Greatest Hits Radio South West (formerly The Breeze) on 105.5 FM, Radio Exe on 107.3 FM, and Riviera FM, a community based station which broadcast to the town on 107.9 FM.

+The town is served by the local newspaper, Herald Express which publishes on Thursdays.

 Sport

 Brixham is home to the Brixham Archers.
 This is the biggest archery club in the bay and shoots outdoors at their field at Churston.
 Brixham Archers also use an indoor facility in Brixham.
 The Archery club was formed in 1969 and has been successful at county and national level competitions.

 In 1874, Brixham Rugby Club was founded and became one of the founder members of Devon RFU of which six clubs are now left.
 They played Rugby on Furzeham Green until 1896 when they moved their present ground to New Gate Park (now Astley Park).
 The club will play their league fixtures in the National League 3 South West division of English rugby.

 Footballer Dan Gosling, of Watford F.C., was born and raised in Brixham, and is the fourth-youngest player to have ever played for Plymouth Argyle aged 16 years and 310 days.

 Brixham is also home to Brixham AFC who were founded in 2012, following the merger of Brixham United and Brixham Villa football clubs.
 The club play their home matches at Wall Park Ground and currently play in the South West Peninsula League Premier Division East.